bfichera/cookiecutter-campaign-wiki/README.md

 tabletop RPG campaign wiki, built with [MkDocs Material](https://squidfunk.github.io/mkdocs-material/).

-Write your campaign in Markdown and YAML with vim (or anything), and get a beautiful, dark-themeable static site you can flip through at the table.
+Write your campaign in Markdown and YAML with vim (or anything), and get a beautiful, themeable static site you can flip through at the table.

 ## Features